 Bathing and Toiletries…

-Tub: We loved the TummyTub.
-It definitely takes some practice and four adult hands to feel secure in the beginning but it uses very little water, keeps babies warm and in the fetal position so they feel safe.
-I know lots of moms who use and love the Puj Tub and it looks a bit easier than the TummyTub.
-Honestly, the second time around we mostly just do sink baths or I dunk Lulu in with G for a quick rinse.
-We also had this tub from IKEA which was great when Gigi outgrew the TummyTub but wasn’t ready for the big bath.
+Tub: We mostly just do sink baths or I dunk Lulu in with G for a quick rinse.
+We also had this tub from IKEA which was great.
 It’s only $8 and it now makes a great summer outdoor water station.

 Towels: We use the Aden+Anais towels and washcloths for post-bath drying.
 They’re thick and well made and last forever!

 Baby Wash & Lotion: We use California Baby shampoo and body wash and other products.
 We also love Dr. Bronner’s, we use their almond, lavender, and unscented soaps.
 I use almond oil, Spectrum Organic coconut oil, or this homemade body oil after baths to keep skin soft and moisturized.
 (Be cautious with almond in case of nut allergies).
 A great site for looking at toxin levels in beauty/bath/sunscreen products is the Environmental Working Group.
 Burts Bees also makes some great baby products.